Documentary Video Boot Camp

 This is the resource page for my Documentary Video Boot Camp course.
 Below you’ll find links to handouts, presentations, and reference materials related to the class.

-This class will be offered the week of June 3-7, 2013.
+The next time this class will be offered is during the Winter inter-session during January, 2014.
 Check with MassArt Professional and Continuing Education (PCE) online or call 617.879.7200 for more information and/or to register.
 For questions specific to the class itself you are encouraged to contact me directly.
 Early registration is recommended because the class always runs and sometimes fills with a waiting list .
-The course schedule of all MassArt summer classes is usually posted sometime during the Spring semester.
+The next time the course will be offered is during Winter Inter-session, 2014.

 MPFV225 Documentary Video Boot Camp

 June 3-7, 2013, 9:00 a.m. to 5:00 p.m., 1.5 credits.
 Offered through MassArt Professional and Continuing Education.
 Instructor and course designer: David Tamés.
 Note: the class includes an optional editing lab on Thursday evening from 5:30 p.m. to 8:30 p.m.)

 The Documentary Video Boot Camp is a one-week, immersive, hands-on experience in which you’ll learn the fundamentals of video documentary storytelling in an intimate and focused setting.
 You will develop a basic understanding of shooting techniques, picture composition, sound recording, lighting, interviewing, and editing.
 We’ll also cover a brief survey of history and ethical issues.
 The core of the class is a series of hands-on exercises exploring traditional, personal, and cinema verite approaches.
 Through exercises, screening, discussion, and critique, you will be exposed to a range of aesthetic, storytelling, and technical issues related to the production of documentary videos and build confidence to apply them to your own work.